djedi/WebHookSpy/README.md

                                        └───────────────────────────┘
 ```

-The Bun server exposes `/api` endpoints, captures any HTTP request to `/{endpointId}`, and uses SQLite for storage and retention rules.
-The frontend is generated with 11ty/Nunjucks templates and Alpine.js for interactivity, compiled into `_site/` and served by the same Bun process.
+The Elysia server (running on Bun) exposes `/api` endpoints with auto-generated OpenAPI documentation at `/docs`, captures any HTTP request to `/{endpointId}`, and uses SQLite for storage and retention rules.
+The frontend is generated with 11ty/Nunjucks templates and Alpine.js for interactivity, compiled into `_site/` and served by the same process.

 ## Prerequisites